 Domestic Environmental Matters.
 Koppers Inc. was named as a potentially responsible party (a "PRP") at a CERCLA Superfund site in Amelia, Louisiana in May 2007.
 A PRP group has been formed; however, the Company's cost sharing responsibility, if any, has not been determined.
 Koppers Inc. was named as a PRP at a CERCLA Superfund site in Calvert City, Kentucky in November 2006 and has subsequently joined the PRP group.
 The Company's cost sharing responsibility as a member of the PRP group is currently calculated at less than two percent, but is subject to adjustment based on a final allocation agreement to be negotiated among the PRP's.
-The Company has provided a reserve for these and other CERCLA sites totaling \$0.2 million as of March 31, 2008.
+The Company has provided a reserve for these and other CERCLA sites totaling \$0.2 million as of June 30, 2008.

 The Illinois Environmental Protection Agency (the "IEPA") has requested that Koppers Inc. conduct a voluntary investigation of soil and groundwater at its Stickney, Illinois carbon materials and chemicals facility.
 The IEPA advised Koppers Inc. that it made such request as a result of a reported release of oil-like material from Koppers Inc.'s property into an adjacent river canal.
 Koppers Inc. conducted such investigation in cooperation with Beazer East.
 The results of the site investigation were received in the fourth quarter of 2006 and were reviewed with IEPA in July 2007.
-The Company and Beazer East have agreed to enter into the Illinois Voluntary Remediation Program in relation to the owned portion of this site.
 Remediation on a leased portion of this site is still under discussion.
-The Company and Beazer East have engaged consultants to assist the Company in preparing a remediation strategy and an estimate of potential costs.
-The Company has provided a reserve for this matter totaling \$1.6 million as of March 31, 2008.
+The Company and Beazer East have engaged consultants to assist the Company in preparing a remediation strategy and an estimate of potential costs and will be submitting a plan to conduct the remediation on this site in the third quarter of 2008.
+The Company has provided a reserve for this matter totaling \$1.6 million as of June 30, 2008.

 In October 1996, Koppers Inc. received a Clean Water Act (CWA) information request from the EPA.
 This information request asked for comprehensive information on discharge permits, applications for discharge permits, discharge monitoring reports and the analytical data in support of the reports and applications.
 The EPA alleged that Koppers Inc. violated various provisions of the CWA.
 Koppers Inc. subsequently entered into a Consent Decree and agreed, among other things, to a \$2.9 million settlement payment.
 In 2005, Koppers Inc. filed to terminate the Consent Decree at which time the EPA informed Koppers Inc. that it will seek civil penalties for any CWA violations from 2001 to 2005 concurrent with the termination of the Consent Decree.
-Koppers Inc. and the EPA have agreed to a settlement of \$0.5 million for such civil penalties and the Company has provided a reserve for the amount of the settlement.
+Koppers Inc. and the EPA have agreed to a settlement of \$0.5 million for such civil penalties which was paid in the second quarter of 2008.